UCL-RITS/CragPolicyExceptionCmd/README.md

 You shouldn't need the `-admin` credentials unless you're planning to destroy the database.

+Once you have that working, check `exceptions examples` and `exceptions --help` for more usage instructions.

 ### JSON Config File Format

 Format is as follows for MySQL: